 We’ve talked about how to approach a woman, and then how to build a foundation for love.
 Now let’s talk about how to keep a woman, because this is the place where some of the best men seem to be getting stuck.
 Once we have a foundation – based on respect, communication, and love – boundaries, vulnerability, and effort become even more important.

-This is how you keep a good woman.
+This is how to find a good woman and keep her.

 This past year, I read an incredible book called Boundaries: When to Say Yes, How to Say No to Take Control of Your Life by Henry Cloud and John Townsend.
 I’ve always admired couples that could spend time together but also spend time apart doing their own thing, but it wasn’t until I read this book that I understood why.
 There’s this misconception that being in a relationship means losing your individual identity, but I prefer the book’s definition: “Each participates in the relationship, and each has his or her own life.”